Freakwill/pyrimidine/README.md

     element_class = MyIndividual
 ```

 `element_class` is the most important attribute of the class that defines the class of the individual of the population.
+It is equivalent to `MyPopulation=SGAPopulation[MyIndividual]`.